Microsoft Releases Skype As a Snap For Linux - Slashdot

 Rats.
 Well, it was a good thought.

 How this sounds to me: appy snaps!
-(Score:1)
+(Score:1, Funny)

 Irresponsible Word Choice (Score:5, Insightful)